k-jelly1/Avanade-Hackathon/README.md

 npm start
 ```

+## How to run the backend server:

 ## Installing dependencies for backend

-cd into main directory of the project - 'Avanade-Hackathon' with the requirements.txt file then run:
+cd into main directory of the project / 'Avanade-Hackathon' with the requirements.txt file then run:

 ```ruby
 pip install -r requirements.txt
 ```

-## How to run the backend server:
 ```ruby
 cd resumes
 ```